-If the effective life of the plant is three or more years, you can write off the establishment expenditure over the maximum write-off period, which generally commences at the start of what is expected to be the plant's first commercial season.
+If the effective life of the plant is three or more years, you can write off the establishment expenditure over the maximum write-off period, which generally begins at the start of what is expected to be the plant's first commercial season.
 If the plant is destroyed before the end of its effective life, you are allowed a deduction in that year for the remaining unclaimed establishment costs less any proceeds - for example, insurance.

-TABLE:

-Plants with an effective life of three or more years
+TABLE: Plants with an effective life of three or more years

-Effective life Annual write- off rate Maximum write-off period 3 to less than 5 years 40% 2 years and 183 days 5 to less than 6 $^{2}\!\!/{\!3}$ years 27% 3 years and 257 days $6^{2}\!/{\!3}$ to less than 10 years 20% 5 years 10 to less than 13 years 17% 5 years and 323 days 13 to less than 30 years 13% 7 years and 253 days 30 years or more 7% 14 years and 105 days
+Effective life Annual write-off rate Maximum write-off period 3 to less than 5 years 40% 2 years 183 days 5 to less than 6 2 / 3 years 27% 3 years 257 days 6 2 / 3 to less than 10 years 20% 5 years 10 to less than 13 years 17% 5 years 323 days 13 to less than 30 years 13% 7 years 253 days 30 years or more 7% 14 years 105 days

-Where ownership of the horticultural plants changes, the new owner is entitled to continue claiming the balance of capital expenditure incurred on establishing the plants on the same basis.
+Where ownership of the horticultural plants changes, the new owner is entitled to continue claiming the balance of capital expenditure incurred in establishing the plants on the same basis.

-If you are a primary producer and an STS taxpayer, you must use the UCA rules to work out your deductions for horticultural plants.
-For more information about STS taxpayers, see STS taxpayers on page 31.
+If you are a primary producer and small business entity, you must use the UCA rules to work out your deductions for horticultural plants.
+For more information about the simplified depreciation rules, see Small business entities on page 31.